ms-alejo/bespoke-powershell-timer/README.md

 # PowerShell Timer with Alarm

-This is a bespoke powershell timer that was made for use when doing habits.
+This is a bespoke powershell timer that was made for use when doing habits (studying and deep-focus activities).
 A simple script for a countdown timer with an alarm sound that loops until stopped.

 ## Features

 - **Countdown Timer**: specify the duration in seconds
-- **Progress Bar**: a progress bar showing the remaining time and percentage till timer runs out
+- **Progress Bar**: a progress bar showing the remaining time and percentage until timer runs out
 - **Alarm Sound**: plays `.wav` sound file after the countdown ends, looping until manually stopped

 ## Prerequisites

 - **PowerShell**: make sure PowerShell is installed
-- **Alarm sound file**: make sure to have a compativel `.wav` sound file
+- **Alarm sound file**: make sure to have a compatible `.wav` sound file

 ## Usage